Dropping Off and Pick Up

 Children will learn to pour their drinks, are encouraged to help themselves to second helpings, and can serve themselves afternoon snacks.
 Teachers love helpers before and after lunch.

-We will not open when a State of Emergency has been declared or a driving ban is in place for our area.
-When a State of Emergency is declared during the day we will close within three hours.
-Closing information will also be listed at the website: www.wcvb.com
+We will not open when a State of Emergency has been declared for our area by the Governor.
+When a State of Emergency is declared during the day we will close within two hours.

 Without heat, power, or water the center may close at the discretion of the director.